Silobreaker/MaltegoDocumentation/index.md

 ### Search Forum Posts
 > Any &rarr; `silobreaker.Document`

-> Search Silobreaker for forum post documents that mention the input entity
+> Search Silobreaker for forum post documents that mention the input entity.
+This transform is based on digests from our premium partners and requires subscriptions with them to work.
+Premium partners: Intel 471, Flashpoint.

 ### Search News
 > Any &rarr; `silobreaker.Document`